Phenomenal Energy Drives Djokovic Into Belgrade Final - UrduPoint

 "The second and third sets were the best two sets of the season for me.
 I used the crowd energy which was phenomenal, probably the best atmosphere that I played in my entire life."
 For the third match in a row, Djokovic dropped the first set after losing his serve in the opening game, but the Serb stepped up his level in the second and third sets.

 "To be honest with you in the second set, I don't know how he does it, but sometimes he switches the mode and starts to play like a new match.
-I tried to have answers to that but today I couldn't," he said.
+I tried to have answers to that but today I couldn't," said the Russian.

 The Belgrade event is only Djokovic's third of 2022.
 He was deported from Melbourne -- and denied the chance to defend his Australian Open title -- after he entered the country unvaccinated.